 Australia's oldest library is a good spot to take a break for some quiet reading.
 The small museum, regular exhibitions and art gallery are well worth a look.
 Free.

 The State Library is the oldest library in Australia, dating back to 1826.
-The current main building was completed in 1910.
+The current main building was completed in 1910 and the portico later.
 Apart from being a library of great importance to Sydney (and a good place to stop for some reading or work), the State Library, aka.
 Mitchell Library, includes a small museum with regular exhibitions, and an art gallery that can easily devour a few hours of your time.

-There's a great mix of historic portraiture, some of it quite famous, and landscapes.
-The temporary contemporary exhibitions will drag you back into the twenty first century.
+The gallery featires a great mix of historic portraiture, some of it quite famous, and landscapes.
+The temporary exhibitions may drag you back into the twenty first century.
+The map room is also interesting for map geeks like us - as is the amazing mosaic of Abel Tasman's 1642 map of Western Australia in the vestibule.

 Allow 1 - 2 hours.
 Free